Barrett Foa: Personal life

 In February 2019, Foa publicly came out as gay on social media.

-Barrett's older brother by four years, Justin, is the fifth generation owner and CEO of Foa & Son, an international insurance brokerage firm established in 1861.
+Barrett's older brother by five years, Justin, is the fifth generation owner and CEO of Foa & Son, an international insurance brokerage firm established in 1861.
 Their mother, Linda, died of breast cancer in June 2016.

 Barrett bought an "unconventional architectural" three-story, two bedrooms home in Silver Lake, Los Angeles in 2016, that was just built, for $1.4 million.
 He listed it for sale in September 2020 at $1.7 million.
 In May 2019, he bought another home, a newly rehabilitated 1950s single-story three bedroom ranch-style structure in the foothills above L.A.'s Beachwood Canyon for $2.09 million.

 In addition to various workshops and readings, Foa donates his time and talents to community causes and non-profit theatre companies and organizations, including Broadway Cares/Equity Fights AIDS and The Actors' Fund.